intel-lab-lkp/linux/Documentation/admin-guide/serial-console.rst

 			and F is flow control ('r' for RTS).
 Default is 9600n8.
 The maximum baudrate is 115200.

+			One can also specify extra options (comma-separated) to modify console printing behavior.
+The "sync" extra option will cause console printing on that console to be synchronous (printed in the context of the printk() caller).
+This could cause adverse timing side-effects for the system, but can be useful in certain debugging scenarios.

 You can specify multiple console= options on the kernel command line.

 The behavior is well defined when each device type is mentioned only once.